jimmoffitt/developer_advocate.blog/metadataEvolution/hpt_timeline.md

 As discussed [HERE](http://support.gnip.com/articles/geo-intro.html) there are three primary ways to geo-reference Tweets:

    + **Geographical references in Tweet message.** Matching on geographic references in the Tweet message, while often the most challenging method since it depends on local knowledge, is an option for the entire Tweet archive.
-Here is an example geo-referenced match from 2006 for the San Francisco area based on a ‘golden gate’ filter: https://twitter.com/biz/statuses/28311
+[Here](https://twitter.com/biz/statuses/28311) is an example geo-referenced match from 2006 for the San Francisco area based on a ‘golden gate’ filter.

    + **Tweets geo-tagged by the user.** The available geo-tagging history is dependent on the Historical API you are using.
 With Historical PowerTrack, geo-referencing starts on September 1, 2011.
 When the Historical PowerTrack archive was built, all geo-tagging before this date was not included.